physionetchallenges/physionetchallenges.github.io/2022/index.md

 # Heart Murmur Detection from Phonocardiogram Recordings: The George B. Moody PhysioNet Challenge 2022

-#### Matthew A. Reyna, Andoni Elola, Jorge Oliveira, Francesco Renna, Annie Gu, Nadi Sadr, Erick A. Perez Alday, Yashar Kiarashinejad, Sandra Mattos, Miguel T. Coimbra, Reza Sameni, Ali Bahrami Rad, Gari D. Clifford
+#### Matthew A. Reyna, Andoni Elola, Jorge Oliveira, Francesco Renna, Annie Gu, Nadi Sadr, Erick A. Perez Alday, Yashar Kiarashinejad, Ashish Sharma, Sandra Mattos, Miguel T. Coimbra, Reza Sameni, Ali Bahrami Rad, Gari D. Clifford

 ## <a name="announcements"></a> Announcements

+<a name="2022.09.12"></a>__September 12, 2022:__ The winners of the 2021 Challenge were announced on 7 September 2022 at [CinC 2022](http://cinc2022.org) in Tampere, Finland.
+Congratulations, teams!
+See the [results](results) and [papers](papers) as well as the [full announcement](https://groups.google.com/g/physionet-challenges/c/IjX_GdhvDrc) for the final steps in this year’s Challenge, including details about [open peer pre-review](https://groups.google.com/g/physionet-challenges/c/IjX_GdhvDrc) for the focus issue.

 <a name="2022.08.25"></a>__August 25, 2022:__ Please see this [announcement](https://groups.google.com/g/physionet-challenges/c/N_wj5K1zvc8) for recent information about presentations, posters, and preprints for CinC 2022 with more information forthcoming.